khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * **On top of all requirements for a "B"**, also present papers well, or show particularly productive participation in class, during paper discussions.
 * Presentations will be graded on a "weak / decent / great" scale.
 In-class participation will be graded on a (none / some / wow) scale.
 You don't need to be talking all day every day, but if you chime in with *meaningful* contributions at least every now and then, that would do.
 * If you are half-way between a B and an A, you'll be given a half-way grade (either a **B plus**, or an **A minus**)
-* **All grades of B and higher can be turned into a Pass if you so desire**.
+* **Grades of B and higher can be turned into a Pass if you so desire**.
 You don't even need to tell me in advance, or reach out, I'll ask you myself, before submitting final grades at the end of the course.
 You'll know your "internal grade", and then if you prefer to have a "P" on your final transcript instead, that's fine with me!

 # Attendance and late policy